jhofferle/jhofferle.github.io/_posts/2010-07-30-getting-computer-serial-numbers-over-the-network.md

 End If

-&#039;although it is not part of the edid spec it seems as though the &#039;serial number will frequently be preceeded by &H00, this &#039;compensates For that
+'although it is not part of the edid spec it seems as though the 'serial number will frequently be preceeded by &H00, this 'compensates For that
 If Left(tmpser,1)=Chr(0) then tmpser=Right(tmpser,Len(tmpser)-1)

 Else